Death Wish (1974 film): Plot

-Ochoa soon suspects Paul and is about to make an arrest when the district attorney intervenes and tells Ochoa that "we don't want him."
-The district attorney and the police commissioner do not want the statistics to get out that Paul's vigilantism has led to a drastic decrease in street crime; they fear that if said information becomes public knowledge, the whole city will descend into vigilante chaos.
-If Paul is arrested, he will surely be labeled a martyr.
-Ochoa does not like the idea, but relents and opts for "scaring him off" instead.
-One night, Paul shoots two more muggers before being wounded in the leg himself by a third.
-Paul pursues the mugger and corners the hood at a warehouse.
-He challenges the mugger to a fast draw, Wild West-style, only to faint because of blood loss while the mugger escapes.
+Paul then visits Carol at the institute, where she remains generally depressed and unable to speak to Jack or show him any affection.
+She has physically assaulted the psychiatrists out of stress and is being tied to her bed with belts and ropes.
+Ochoa soon suspects Paul and is about to make an arrest when the district attorney Peters intervenes and says that "we don't want him arrested."
+Peters and the police commissioner Dryer do not want the statistics to get out that Paul's vigilantism has led to a drastic decrease in street crime.
+They fear that if said information becomes public knowledge, the city will descend into vigilante chaos.
+If Paul is arrested, he can be labeled a martyr, and people will copy his example.
+Ochoa reluctantly relents and opts for "scaring him off" instead.
+One night, Paul shoots two more muggers before being wounded in the leg by a third.
+He pursues the mugger and corners him at a warehouse, where he proposes a fast draw contest, only to faint because of blood loss while the mugger escapes.

-Paul's gun is discovered by young patrolman Jackson Reilly, who hands it to Ochoa, who orders him to forget that he found it.
-Ochoa visits Paul at the hospital where he's recovering, and agrees to surreptitiously dispose of Paul's revolver in exchange for Paul's exile from NYC permanently.
-Paul takes Ochoa's deal, and his company agrees to transfer him to Chicago, while the press is informed that Paul is just another mugging victim.
+Patrolman Officer Jackson Reilly discovers Paul's gun and hands it to Ochoa, who orders him to forget that he found it.
+At a local hospital, Ochoa visits Paul, who is recovering.
+Ochoa offers to surreptitiously dispose of the revolver in exchange for Paul's permanent exile from New York City.
+Paul takes the deal, and his company agrees to transfer him to Chicago.
+Ochoa tells the press that Paul is an ordinary mugging victim, and that the vigilante is still out there.
 Paul arrives in Chicago Union Station by train.
-Being greeted by a company representative, he notices a group of hoodlums harassing a young woman.
-He excuses himself and helps the young woman.
-As the hoodlums make obscene gestures, Paul just smiles while making a finger gun at them.
+Being greeted by company representative Fred Brown, he notices hoodlums harassing a young woman.
+He excuses himself and helps her.
+As the hoodlums mock him, Paul smiles while making a finger gun gesture at them.